DinkieShy/Ball-Bouncey-thing-GGJ2018/README.md

 ======TO DO LIST====== (No particular order)

--Ability to remove lines
+Ability to remove lines
--Path validation to avoid glitching through lines -Clean code
+Path validation to avoid glitching through lines
+Clean code
--Comment code
+Comment code